aklin/aklin.github.io/cv.md

 **Chief Engineer - Community Manager**, _January 2017 --- Present_

 Entrusted with the precious few hours<sup>1</sup> of fun of about 30 active mature-aged members.
-As the founder my most important contribution was establishing a culture of openness and fairness, from the handling of our financials to the (rare but unavoidable) enforcement of rules.
+As the founder my most important contribution was establishing a culture of openness and fairness, from the handling of our financials to the (rare but inevitable) enforcement of rules.

 * Ensure our Docker-based forum and Linux game server are up and running
 * Maintain AWS-hosted utilities (NodeJS)